Gwali-1/GENENV/README.md

 ### Creating a virtual environment with name `meseeks` with dependencies specified in `template.txt` file
-- create template.txt file in same directory you will run command
+- create  a file with name  `template.txt` in same directory you will run command
 - Add package names to it
 ```bash
 genv -n meseeks
 ```
-it detects  and reads contents template.txt file then installs names inside. if temeplate.txt file is available and empty , environemnt is created with no installed dependencies
+It detects and reads contents `template.txt` file then installs package names specified inside.
+If `template.txt` file is available and empty, environemnt is created with no installed dependencies.

 ### Installing dependecies/packages in already existing virtual environment